What is Economics?

 - The wealth-centric definition of economics limited its scope as a subject and was seen as narrow and inaccurate.
 Smith’s definition forced the subject to ignore all non-wealth aspects of human existence.

 - The Smithian definition over-emphasized the material aspects of well-being and ignored the non-material aspects.
-It was assumed that human beings acted as rational economic agents who mindlessly and thoughtlessly strived to maximize their own well-being.
+It was assumed that human beings acted as rational economic agents who mindlessly strived to maximize their own well-being.

 Alfred Marshall’s Definition of Economics